 Rental Comp AnalysisRental Comp Analysis

-The answer to all of these questions is “NO.” Having co-listed with CarltonResidential.com, owned and operated by my wife for full disclosure.
-Of course, biased, but the truth based on facts.
+The answer to all of these questions is “NO.” Having co-listed with CarltonResidential.com, owned and operated by my wife, for full disclosure.
+Of course, biased, but the truth is based on facts.
 A true rockstar my wife is, I say with pride.
 My wife, by now, knows how I think and understands the importance of professionalism, being genuine and insightful when dealing with real estate.
 Writing a good property description, choosing the right angles for the photography, the right property, and the right location is a recipe for success.

 What does it take?What does it take?

 Part of the reason is that communications are not deep enough within the new agent’s curriculum.
-Sure, the larger companies provide excellent training, but many of these are scripts, people tend to forget that humanity and character must be applied.
-The biggest asset aside from the vital being knowledgeable is likability.
+Sure, the larger companies provide excellent training, but many of these are scripts; people tend to forget that humanity and character must be applied.
+The biggest asset, aside from the vital being knowledgeable, is likability.
 A smarter agent may not be as successful as one that is more personable and able to connect with their audience.